Browns QB Watson suspended 6 games, NFL weighs appeal

 Two grand juries in Texas declined to indict Watson on criminal complaints brought by 10 of the women.

-Watson, a three-time Pro Bowl pick with the Texans, sat out the 2021 season after demanding a trade before the allegations came out.
+Watson, a three-time Pro Bowl pick with the Texans, has seen his playing career stalled by the allegations.
+He sat out the 2021 season after demanding a trade before the allegations came out.

 In their lawsuits, the women accused Watson of exposing himself, touching them with his penis or kissing them against their will.
 One woman alleged Watson forced her to perform oral sex.